Small Business Credit Cards vs Purchasing Cards

 How Small Business Credit Cards Work

 Small business credit cards work like regular consumer credit cards, except that the purchases made on the former must be intended for your business.
-Also, with business credit cards, you typically can add cards for your employees.
+Also, with business credit cards, you can typically add cards for your employees.

 Once your business credit card application is approved, you’ll receive your card in the mail within 10 to 14 days.
 Some issuers will give you the card number upon approval, so you can start using the card immediately.
 Depending on the card, you can earn cash back, miles, or points rewards on some or all of your purchases.